 There are two types of guides in the Journey of Life series.
-The one is the Community Implementation Guide (this one) and the other is the Facilitator Training Guide.
+The one is the Community Implementation Guide and the other is the Facilitator Training Guide (this one).
 They are very similar and as the names suggest, the Facilitator Training Guide prepares facilitators to implement the community conversation (using the Community Implementation Guide) with stakeholders of the community.

-The Community Implementation Guide aims to facilitate the actual community conversation with community members.
-Toprepare facilitators to conduct the actual community conversation they go through the same activities they will use in the community conversation.
+The Community Implementation Guide is to facilitate the actual community conversation with community members.
+To prepare facilitators to conduct the actual community conversation they go through the same activities they will use in the community conversation.

-Journey of Life Awareness Workshop
+JOL Awareness Workshop